tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ![](img/GroundEnemyReimported.png)

-Now the enemy should be correctly centered like in the picture above.
+Now the enemy should be correctly centered, like in the picture above.

 > aside positive
 > I created this 3D Voxel model in a free program called **MagicaVoxel**.
 It is very easy to use, and I recommend it if you want to use a similar aesthetic.

 #### Enemy Texture
-There is a one more import issue.
-When I modelled the enemy it had very **different colors**.
-See these images for reference (first one is from the modelling software, second one from Godot):
+There is one more issue with the import.
+When I modelled the enemy, it had very **different colors**.
+See these images for reference (the first one is from the modelling software, the second one from Godot):

 <img src="img/GroundEnemyMagicaVoxel.png" width="300"/>
 <img src="img/GroundEnemyGodot.png" width="290"/>